jamie-ralph/skincare-NLP/custom-word-embeddings.md

-Build word embeddings in R with YouTube transcripts
+Build word embeddings in R with skincare video transcripts
 ================
 01-22-2021